The rhino is critically endangered

 An ancient species of evolution, rhinos rank amongst the most endangered species on earth.
 Identified as an umbrella species, rhinos protect other species by maintaining diverse grasslands, reducing fire hazards, and fertilizing the soil.
 Rhinos have an instrumental global impact shaping the planet’s ecosystem.
 They serve as carbon sinks for carbon dioxide in the atmosphere, essentially a cause of global warming.

-A $20 billion industry, the illegal trade of rhino horn is declared more valuable than gold, diamonds, and cocaine fetching a price tag of US$60,000 a kilogram.
+The illegal trade of rhino horn is declared more valuable than gold, diamonds, and cocaine fetching a price tag of US$60,000 a kilogram.

 A large rhino horn is valued up to $500,000.
 Despite the exorbitantly price, persistent myths claim it cures a variety of ailments.
 Ingesting rhino horn has the same restorative property as chewing your finger nails.
 A rhino horn is a keratin structure and has no scientific medicinal value to effectively cure any malady.